-The MCE's policy, as set out in the Congestion Management Review Terms of Reference, provides the guidance that material and enduring constraint issues should ultimately be "addressed through investment or regional boundary change."
-As discussed earlier, the congestion in the Snowy region is unlikely to be addressed through investment.
+The MCE's policy, as set out in the Congestion Management Review Terms of Reference, provides the guidance that material and enduring constraint issues should ultimately be "addressed through investment or regional boundary change."37 As discussed earlier, the congestion in the Snowy region is unlikely to be addressed through investment.
 Implementing a region boundary change to address this material congestion is therefore consistent with the MCE's policy settings.

-The Commission does not consider that either the Split Snowy Region proposal or the Southern Generators' Congestion Pricing proposal provides a proportionate response mechanism to address the congestion problem in the Snowy region when compared to the mechanism proposed by the alternative Abolition proposal.
-The Abolition proposal provides the best starting point from which to apply the future congestion management regime.
+The Commission does not consider that either the Split Snowy Region proposal or the Southern Generators' Congestion Pricing proposal provides a proportionate response mechanism to address the congestion problem in the Snowy region when compared to the mechanism proposed in the Abolition alternative.
+The Abolition alternative provides the best starting point from which to apply the future congestion management regime.